-XI.
+IX.
 CONCLUSION

 his is the third edition of Ifrah Law's white paper on online gaming and betting in the United States.
 At the conclusion of the second edition, we predicted much of the legislation that eventually came to pass, albeit at a pace slower than anticipated.
-In the six years since the original white paper was published, but particularly since the Supreme Court's decision in Murphy, legal online gaming has undergone an explosion in the United States; a long-awaited waive of legalization and regulation is in full swing in domestic markets.
-We are pleased with the recent breakthroughs that have the potential to bring online interactive gaming into the U.S. mainstream, where it can create jobs and offer a secure, exciting experience for adults nationwide.
+In the five years since the original white paper was published, but particularly since the Supreme Court's decision in Murphy, legal online gaming has undergone an explosion in the United States; a long-awaited waive of legalization and regulation is in full swing in domestic markets.
+As Ifrah Law celebrates its 10th anniversary, we are pleased with the recent breakthroughs that have the potential to bring online interactive gaming into the U.S. mainstream, where it can create jobs and offer a secure, exciting experience for adults nationwide.